gh-cli-for-education/gh-education/docs/src/temas/introduccion-a-javascript/github-actions.md

     └────────────────┴──────────────────────────────────────┘
   ```

-3. Set the secret token in the secrets section of your repo with name for example `NPM_TOKEN`
+* Then you set the secret token in the secrets section of your repo with name for example `NPM_TOKEN`

-4. Make the secret accesible to the GitHub Action via the `secrets` context
+Finally, make the secret accessible to the GitHub Action via the `secrets` context:

 ```yml
 name: Node.js Package